lschwetlick/blog/_posts/2018-03-25-reMarkable.md

 ![]({{site.blog_url}}/resources/images/blog2/rMSupport.png){:height="250px" class="shadow" class="center"}

 Spoiler Alert: it doesn't.
 At least not to any reasonable standard.
-The PDF export usually misses some of the pages, creates a file that far exceeds any reasonable expectations in filesize, and has no OCR (i.e. the text of the exported pdf can be neither searched nor marked).
+The PDF export usually misses some of the pages, creates a file that far exceeds any reasonable expectations in file size, and actually removes the OCR layer (i.e. the text of the exported pdf can be neither searched nor marked).

 The PNG export, while at least exporting all the pages, creates images of random image sizes, so if you merge them into a pdf if might look something like this:

 ![]({{site.blog_url}}/resources/images/blog2/pngsizes.png){:height="500px" class="shadow" class="center"}

-All of this quite apart from the fact that I have no interest in storing my data on this companies cloud.
+All of this quite apart from the fact that I have no interest in storing my data on this company's cloud.

 At this point I was half-conviced I would send it back and buy a small iPad with a pen (price point is not all that different).
 But I do like the e-ink screen and the fact that there are fewer distractions,  so here is the system I came up with to turn the reMarkable into an academic paper reading device.